 \begin{proof} We first check the result for simple Lie groups.
 If $h=0$, then the statement holds vacuously.
 Hence, using Fact~\ref{fact: centersimpleLie}, it suffices to consider the case where $h=1$.
 Let $G =KAN$ be an Iwasawa decomposition.
-Then by Proposition~\ref{lem: helixandnoncompact}, we have $n-1 =\dim(AN) \geq 0$.
+Then by Proposition~\ref{prop: helixandnoncompact}, we have $n-1 =\dim(AN) \geq 0$.
 Hence, $n>0$ and $G$ is not compact.
 From Fact~\ref{fact: classification2}, we have $\dim(AN) \geq 2$.
 Therefore $n \geq 3$.
 Hence, we get the desired conclusion for simple Lie groups.

-When $G$ is a connected semisimple Lie group which is not simple.
+Now consider the case where $G$ is a connected semisimple Lie group which is not simple.
 Using induction on dimension, we can assume we have proven the statement for all connected semisimple Lie groups of smaller dimensions.
 Using Fact~\ref{fact: simple}, we get an exact sequence of semisimple Lie groups $1 \to H \to G \to G/H \to 1$ with $0<\dim(H)< \dim(G)$.
 Replacing $H$ with its connected component if necessary, we can arrange that $H$ is connected.
 The desired conclusion then follows from Proposition~\ref{prop: additivitydim1}.2.

 For a general locally compact group $G$, from Proposition~\ref{prop: welldefinednomcompactdim}, we may assume $G$ is a Lie group.
 Corollary~\ref{cor: prop 2 (1)} and Fact~\ref{factLieid} allow us to reduce the problem to connected Lie groups.
-By Lemma~\ref{lem: Leviandquotientbycompact} and Lemma~\ref{dimensionsforopensubgroup}, the radical of $G$ only contributes the noncompact Lie dimension of $G$.
+By Lemma~\ref{lem: Leviandquotientbycompact} and Lemma~\ref{dimensionsforopensubgroup}, the radical of $G$ only contributes to the noncompact Lie dimension of $G$.
 Using Fact~\ref{fact: Lie group decomp Levi} and Proposition~\ref{prop: additivitydim1}.1, we reduce the problem to connected semisimple Lie groups. \end{proof}